Updated: October 2014

 2. A compromised baby

-This is a baby who has had a rough time during birth and might appreciate a little external support to make the transition.
+This is a baby who has had a rough time during birth and might require a little external support to make the transition.
 This situation is often a result of interventions during birth such as directed pushing, artificial rupture of membranes, syntocinon/pitocin.
 It may also be a result of a tight nuchal cord reducing blood flow just before birth (a loose one does not do this).
 A compromised baby is floppy and heading from a blue colour to a white colour.
 They may also have passed meconium during the birth, and their heart rate is slow and/or dropping.
 This baby could probably do with a bit of help, but most importantly they need their placental circulation.
-While the cord is intact the baby is still receiving some oxygen which is better than none.
+While the cord is intact the baby is still receiving some oxygen, which is better than none.
 In addition, the extra blood volume and red blood cells will help to circulate any oxygen the baby gets into the lungs via external methods of resuscitation.
 You can see a very compromised baby being resuscitation with the placental circulation in this movie:

 Here is another film of Rixa Freeze’s surprise unassisted birth where she resuscitates her own baby.
 You can read the full birth story and see part1 on her blog.
 Rixa had learned newborn resuscitation: